-For these reasons, we’ve compiled a guide that will give you an overview of what a good application letter does, some guidelines you should follow, and finally, a sample to help you come with a powerful and compelling job application letter.
+For these reasons, we’ve compiled a guide that will give you an overview of what a good application letter does, some guidelines you should follow, and finally, a sample to help you come up with a powerful and compelling cover letter for job application.

-- The Format – A job application is a chance for you to sell yourself – ideas, skills, background, etc. are all aspects of your professional self that need to be presented to potential employers.
+A job application cover letter is a chance for you to sell yourself – ideas, skills, background, etc. are all aspects of your professional self that need to be presented to potential employers.
 As a result, a business format is important to provide a professional approach that will appear respectful, concise, and appropriate.

-- Fonts and Margins – The professional norm is, generally, a 1-inch margin.
-Use formal, clearly legible fonts like Times New Roman, Arial or Calibri, with a 12-pt size to make things easier for your potential employer.
+The professional norm is, generally, a 1-inch margin.
+Use formal, clearly legible fonts like Times New Roman, Arial, or Calibri, with a 12-pt size to make things easier for your potential employer.

 The sections of a letter need to be formatted correctly, according to the business-professional format.
 This includes a header, salutation, the body of the letter, which is split into multiple paragraphs, and finally, a conclusion, which typically includes the use of your signature and a declaration of your intent.
 The letter should be structured as follows:

-- The Salutation: The salutation is a simple, but a polite declaration of whom the letter is meant for.
+The salutation is a simple, but polite declaration of whom the letter is meant for.
 This generally indicates a simple but respectful and professional greeting.
 Dear Mr./Mrs/Miss or Respected Sir/Madam are both viable and respectful options.

 This next paragraph should detail your most recent professional pursuit.
 If you are currently employed but are still looking for another job, mention why you consider the new job a step up.
 Also, take the time to explain what you took away from that job, your day-to-day responsibilities, and any significant projects you undertook.
 Mention specifics, if applicable, such as concrete publications, websites, or products that future employers can look up.
 Generally speaking, this paragraph should look like this;